GCHAIN2024/CrypTradeClubVsOpen/README.md

 - Shared: Logical data design.
 Automatically generated code.
 Serialization and deserialization of the share types.
 - Server: The main entrance of the back-end.
 - Apps/WebCrawler: Web crawlers that are deployed in a distributed manner to crawl market data and market news.
+- Deploy: Static files for front end use

 ### Logical data structure